HaTem001/Project-Management-JEE-React/README.md

 ### Installation

--Clone the repository to your local machine using git clone command -Install the necessary Node.js packages using npm install
+-Clone the repository to your local machine using git clone command.
+-Install the necessary Node.js packages using npm install.

 Configuration

   Frontend :

-    Ensure you have Mui (Material UI : React components ) installed using "npm install @mui/material @emotion/react @emotion/styled" command
+    Ensure you have Mui (Material UI : React components ) installed using "npm install @mui/material @emotion/react @emotion/styled" command.

   Backend :